 During the first decades, the hospital was a self sufficient town in a town, boasting the Otto Wagner church and theatre, a farm, a nursery, a laundry, a post office, a library, and its very own shuttle train.

 Looking forward, the Central European University (CEU), founded by US investor George Soros, is expected to move to the grounds until 2025 while the hospital will close operations.
 However, the architectural treasures will continue to be publicly accessible.

 Pavillon 5 And The Nazi Past

-We stopped in front of a bed of 772 light steles.
+As our tour moved across the compound, we stopped in front of a bed of 772 light steles.
 During the Nazi regime, the hospital compound was used as a ‘Youth Welfare’ institution.
 In the name of racial hygiene, the National Socialists performed cruel experiments on children, many of which died there.
 Each stele represented one of the children.
-Pavilion V housed an exhibition of Nazi medicine, its racial theory and the systematic murdering of ‘unworthy lives’.
+Now, Pavilion V houses an exhibition of Nazi medicine, its racial theory and the systematic murdering of ‘unworthy lives’.
 Pulling together all my bravery I made it almost half way through.
-Walter, of Jewish origin, waited outside for those who opted to see the exhibition.
+In the meantime, Walter, Jewish himself, waited outside for those who opted to see the exhibition.